Madras Christian College: Anderson Hall

 MCC's largest auditorium, named after its founder Rev. John Anderson, was built in anticipation of the third World Missionary Conference which was held here in 1938.
 In the words of Bishop Stephen Neill, this event was "the most international gathering held up to that point in the entire history of the Christian Church."
 The hall also hosted evangelist Billy Graham's visit to the campus in 1956.
 He delivered his address in this auditorium.
 The hall is used for a variety of events and has hosted several notable people — the nation's highest leaders, politicians, theologians, preachers, educators, businesspeople, civil servants, etc. — and continues to be the predominant indoor public space on campus.

 MCC Quadrangle

-The quadrangle or diamond directly in the front of the main building is the largest outdoor public space, used primarily for large student gatherings, such as the shows hosted during the annual Deepwoods intercollegiate cultural festival.
+The quadrangle or diamond directly in front of the main building is the largest outdoor public space, used primarily for large student gatherings, such as the shows hosted during the annual Deepwoods intercollegiate cultural festival.